- 1 whole sea bass (about 1.4kg/3lb), gutted and cleaned

 The same shape, but smaller than…

-- 2 kaffir lime leaf (use a few strips of lime peel if you can't get these)
+- 2 kaffir lime leaves (use a few strips of lime peel if you can't get these)

 Preheat the oven to fan 180C/conventional 200C/gas 6.
 Wash the sea bass inside and out, and pat dry with kitchen paper.
 Score across the fish and through the skin 4-5 times on each side, then lay the fish on a large piece of oiled foil, big enough to wrap it up loosely.